SansGuidon/bookmarks/README.md

 * [Anna Kennedy](https://sysadvent.blogspot.be/2017/12/day-22-building-secure-bastion-host-or.html) - (2017) Building a secure bastion host, or, 50 ways to kill your server. **Bonus** : [Slides](https://www.slideshare.net/AnnaKennedy11/building-a-secure-bastion-or-50-ways-to-kill-your-server-81551575)
 * [Patrick Cable](https://sysadvent.blogspot.be/2017/12/day-4-this-christmas-build-your-own-pki.html) - (2017) This Christmas, build your own PKI
 * [Robert Treat](https://sysadvent.blogspot.be/2017/12/day-6-sysadmins-evolution-of-role.html) - (2017) sysadmins - the evolution of a role amidst revolutionary hype.
+* [cscareerthrowaway567](https://www.reddit.com/r/cscareerquestions/comments/6ez8ag/accidentally_destroyed_production_database_on/) - (2017) Accidentally destroyed production database on first day of a job, and was told to leave, on top of this i was told by the CTO that they need to get legal involved, how screwed am i?

 ## Apache
 * [Duncan Crombie](http://www.the-art-of-web.com/system/logs/) - System: Analyzing Apache Log Files